Intraoperative 2D/3D Image Registration via Differentiable X-ray Rendering: Introduction

-Combining our contributions, we present \name, a self-supervised framework for differentiable 2D/3D image registration.
-First, we pretrain a patient-specific CNN with our self-supervised regression task, removing the need for manually annotated training data.
-Through a combination of image similarity and $\SE3$-geodesic losses, the CNN achieves accurate initial pose estimates.
-Then, using a differentiable X-ray renderer to perform test-time optimization, we quickly refine the estimated camera pose by maximizing multiscale image similarity computed over sparse image patches.
-Our approach requires only a single preoperative CT scan that is routinely acquired in the clinical standard of care.
+\subpara{Contributions.} We present \name, a self-supervised framework for differentiable 2D/3D registration (\Cref{fig:teaser}).
+First, we pretrain a patient-specific CNN with our self-supervised pose regression task, removing the need for manually annotated training data.
+Through a combination of image similarity and $\SE3$-geodesic losses, the CNN learns to predict accurate initial pose estimates.
+Then, using a differentiable \xray renderer for test-time optimization, we quickly refine the estimated camera pose by maximizing multiscale image similarity computed over sparse image patches.
+Our framework requires only a single preoperative CT scan, which is routinely acquired in the clinical standard of care.
 We evaluate our method on two publicly available datasets from different surgical specialties.
-While previous methods fail to generalize to new patients or procedures, \name consistently achieves sub-millimeter accuracy across populations and anatomical structures.
+While previous methods fail to generalize to new patients or procedures, \name consistently achieves sub-millimeter registration accuracy across populations and anatomical structures.